LucyHeath/ChamPeakx/README.md

 ### Navbar

-I built the Navbar to be responsive, and the menu toggles to a burger on mobile screens.The menu options change depending on whether a user is authenticated or not.
+I built the Navbar to be responsive, with a burger toggle on mobile screens.The menu options change depending on whether a user is authenticated or not.

 Desktop, logged out:
 ![Desktop Navbar](https://user-images.githubusercontent.com/114397080/210762326-e6d8ec0f-3dc4-4f60-895f-817c6ee736d7.png)